flathub-infra/flatpak-builder-lint/README.md

 that are found in the `org.flatpak.Builder` flatpak package and on external tools.

+## Contributing

-For development purposes it can be installed with:
+For development purposes the project can be installed with:

 ```bash
 git clone https://github.com/flathub/flatpak-builder-lint